 - Cardinality.
-The given metadata attribute can only occur 1x, 2x, or N-times in a document. - Referential integrity.
-The given metadata attribute must be consistent with another metadata attribute or with some other document content. - Volatility.
-The metadata is based on an editing timestamp, transaction ID or a random number. - Security.
+The given metadata attribute can only occur 1x, 2x, or Nx in a document. - Referential integrity.
+The given metadata attribute must be consistent with another metadata attribute or with some other document content. - Volatile metadata based on an editing timestamp, transaction ID or a random number.

 Should I be digitally signing a document that contains metadata that I cannot see?

-"Edit Safe" Metadata
+"Safe" Metadata

-- Behaves like a visual attribute: - This is an example of bold text. - Can be cut and pasted, in total or in part - Can be inserted into - Can be split - No dependency between attribute and content - Can be copied into another document with metadata preserved. - More thinking needed to define what "Safe" means. - Go beyond this and metadata is not interoperable except by agreement. - Net effect is that interoperable metadata is quite weak unless we agree on some specific vocabularies. - Semantic web doesn't have this problem, since the web, for the most part, is not editable.
+- Behaves like a visual attribute: This is an example of bold text. - Can be cut and pasted, in total or in part - Can be inserted into - No dependency between attribute and content - Can be copied into another document with metadata preserved. - More thinking needed to define what "Safe" means. - Go beyond this and metadata is not interoperable. - Net effect is that interoperable metadata is quite weak.
+So we need to agree on some specific vocabularies. - Semantic web doesn't have this problem, since the web, for the most part, is not editable.